eyvindebsen/c64-rlecube/README.md

 Btw, the start and end of the animation takes less cycles to decode since its a simpler image.
 So there is time to change some values in the running code at this time.
 Not fully exploited yet.

-I know this is probably a DOH moment for many, but as mentioned; i am new at democoding.

 Guess there are better and more efficient RLE encoder/decoders out there.
 Because i'm kinda convinced you cannot make the actual calculations,  draw the 12 lines in color ram, in 1 frame.